Entrustment Tuition

 **Off-Campus Housing

-Married and students who are over 30 at the start of a semester are not required to live in the dorms.
+Married students and students who are over 30 at the start of a semester are not required to live in the dorms.
 All non-dorm housing is sourced and funded by the student.
 Our admissions office is happy to assist with questions regarding off-campus housing.

 Questions?
 We are here to help.
 Click here to schedule a consultation.